 Based on the underlying importance of deep learning and the subsequent increasingly sophisticated ability of machines to utilize large sets of data, Sejnowski explains the critical role that this fundamental development plays in advances within the field.

 Margaret Boden is a research professor of cognitive science at the University of Sussex where she works within the fields of artificial intelligence, cognitive and computer science, psychology, and philosophy.

 As the title of the book suggests, Boden provides a concise but effective introduction to the essentials of artificial intelligence, from its applications today and in the future, through to the philosophical and technological challenges this area is almost certain to present.

-All of these are questions which the author’s long history of work in the field makes her the expert to answer as well as some of the deeper questions around whether machines can ever truly reach intelligence, creativity, and even consciousness.
+The author’s long history of work in the field makes her an expert to answer the difficult questions like whether machines can ever truly reach intelligence, creativity, or even consciousness.